asantos00/website/content/blog/draft__mirage-to-increase-developer-productivity.md

 ## They were starting to **extract the core** of ember-cli-mirage to @miragejs/server!

-At the time I replied to this tweet (it looked amazing!).
+At the time I replied to this tweet showing my excitment.
 Ended up having a few chats with Sam because he wanted to understand what were people's painpoints and how could Mirage help solve them.

 I ended up helping them with the extraction to [@miragejs/server](https://github.com/miragejs/server), learned a lot and had a very nice opportunity to work with [Sam](https://twitter.com/samselikoff) and [Ryan](https://twitter.com/ryantotweets), and they are awesome 🙏.